Hijaab/Banking_Application/README.md

 4. *Running the Application:*
 - Execute mvn spring-boot:run to start the application.
+- The application will be accessible on localhost:8080.

 ### Sample API response On Postman

 **POST:** `http://localhost:8080/api/accounts`

 - **Request Body**